zuphzuph/zuphsenumfw/README.md

 		Tested using PowerShell v5.1 on Windows 10/2016.

 	Notes:

 		CTRL+C stops the Script Entirely.

-		Enter to go back after cmds/scripts have ran and to navigate functions.
+		Enter to go back after cmds/scripts have ran to navigate functions.
 		Everything is meant to be as simplistic as possible.